Enduring the Mission

 Year A, Lectionary 38

-We are always journeying with Jesus but we can either be like the crowds praising Christ as he enters Jerusalem or like the crowds chanting to crucify God.
-We are moving with Jesus to Calvary but we can either be bystanders from afar or carrying Jesus' cross with him like Simon the Cyrenian.
-We are meant to insert ourselves and be active participants in the Passion story for Palm Sunday.
+We are always journeying with Jesus but we are either the crowd praising Christ as he enters Jerusalem or the crowd chanting to crucify God.
+We're moving with Christ to Calvary either as bystanders from afar or helping carry his cross, like Simon the Cyrenian.
+Every day we're playing out the Passion story from Palm Sunday but we decide if we're with Christ or not.

 Hate feeling lost on Sundays at church?
 Searching for a better explanation of the Bible than what you hear from your pastor's sermon?
-Check out the following collection of audio, video, and text commentaries from various Christian experts for a better understanding of today's scripture that deal with: BarabbasBethphageBlameBorrowCareChoiceCommunityCrossDiscipleDisturbDonkeyExodusExultationForsakenGethsemaneGraceHappinessHolyHumilityJosephJoseph (OT)JourneyJudasKingdomLiberationLosersMatthewPalmPassionPassoverPraisePrayerProphecyRecognizeRelationshipResurrectionSinSufferingTodahTrialTrinityWaitWinners
+Check out the following collection of audio, video, and text commentaries from various Christian experts for a better understanding of today's scripture that deal with: AccompanyBarabbasBethphageBlameBorrowCareChoiceCommunityCovenantCrossCrowdDeathDiscipleDisturbDivisionDonkeyEucharistExodusExultationFearFollowForsakenGethsemaneGraceHappinessHolyHumilityIdentityIsaiahJosephJourneyJudasKingdomLiberationLoveMatthewPalmPassionPassoverPeacePeterPraisePrayerProphecyRecognizeRelationshipRestorationResurrectionSinSufferingTodahTrialTrinityWait

 Matthew 21:1-11